 I couldn’t have been more wrong.
 Fit doesn’t always provide the best transfer of power or comfort on a long ride.
 Fit like a glove or fit like a pair of slippers or even fit in the store doesn’t always or even usually mean it’s the right fit or a comfortable fit for someone pedaling tempo to threshold zone power out on the road.

 As to fashion, it’s about the last thing that should matter when it comes to picking a great pair of road cycling shoes.
 Power transfer and comfort are what set shoes apart and are key to your ability to improve your performance.
 Shoes that you like the look of (or don’t mind) is the icing on the cake.

 Look good = feel good = ride good is certainly something I agree with.
 It may also be what some companies market and what draws you in.
-But looks should be why you buy a pair of cycling shoes only after the you’ve chosen ones with the right fit, power transfer and comfort for you.
+But looks should be why you buy a pair of cycling shoes only after you’ve chosen ones with the right fit, power transfer and comfort for you.
 At least if you are a serious roadie.

 Have you ever thought about getting another pair of shoes other than when your feet start to hurt or your shoes get stretched out or the uppers start looking a little shabby or something new catches your eye?
 Have you ever really looked into how your choice of road cycling shoes affects your ability to ride faster or longer?
 Before I started the research for this review, I must admit that as a fellow road cycling enthusiast I would have answered no to both questions.